TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   We Remember the Great Burt Reynolds in Our Favorite Roles Read More
-    *   The Week in Movie News: Toronto Film Festival Preview, New ‘Halloween’ Trailer and More Read More
+    *   The Buzz on the Hottest Movies at the Toronto Film Festival Read More
-    *   Mark Wahlberg Stars in First, Comic 'Instant Family' Trailer.
-Here's Everything We Know Read More
+    *   Next 3 'Conjuring' Universe Thrillers: 'Annabelle 3,' 'The Conjuring 3,' 'The Crooked Man' Read More

     Explore Content
     *   Movie Reviews